tensorpack/tensorpack/docs/tutorial/inference.md

   It's also very common to change the graph for inference.
-  For example, you may need a different data layout for CPU inference, or you may need placeholders in the inference graph (which may not even exist in the training graph).
+  For example, you may need a different data layout for CPU inference, you may need placeholders in the inference graph (which may not even exist in the training graph), you may add/remove static shapes for inference, etc.
   However metagraph is not designed to be easily modified at all.

   Due to the above reasons, to do inference, it's best to recreate a clean graph (and save it if needed) by yourself.
 ```